Plugin v1.5

 Currently locked-out IP addresses and usernames from the login limiter, with a count of lockouts in the last 30 days.
 Up to three of each type are shown inline with an Unlock button.
 Click Firewall Controls to manage the full block list.

-- Firewall protection is disabled – firewall module is not running
+• Firewall protection is disabled – the firewall module is turned off

-- Login security controls are inactive – rate limiting and lockout controls are off
+• Login security controls are inactive – login limiter and related controls are not enabled

-- Active vulnerabilities detected – one or more open CVEs on installed components
+• Active vulnerabilities detected – one or more open CVEs are present on installed components

 Malware Scanner